voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

 the :doc:`FiftyOne Brain </user_guide/brain>` will use this provided metadata in some workflows when it is available.

-To automatically compute metadata for all samples in the dataset use :meth:`Dataset.compute_metadata() <fiftyone.core.collections.SampleCollection.compute_metadata>`.
+You can automically compute metadata for all samples in a dataset via :meth:`Dataset.compute_metadata() <fiftyone.core.collections.SampleCollection.compute_metadata>`.

 .. tabs::

     .. group-tab:: Images

-        For image data, use the |ImageMetadata| class to store information about your image.
+        For image samples, use the |ImageMetadata| class to store information about your image.

         |ImageMetadata| instances can also store arbitrary custom fields, but,